 What class do I sign up for?

 For most incoming freshmen, the answer is Concert Band.
 For freshman percussionists, the answer is typically Percussion Ensemble.
 Admission into Symphonic Winds and Jazz Ensemble is by "instructor permission," and based primarily on the recommendations of the middle school directors, though we do try to make time to come to the middle schools to hear students in their.

 When does the marching band rehearse once school starts?

-If I have a brother or sister in band, do I pay full price for Day Camp?
+If I have a sibling in band, do I pay full price for Band Camp?